Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 A simplified version of the deployed graph structure is shown in \Cref{fig:graph_overview}.
-In addition to the main state thread, three different layers of dynamic states are introduced to allow for the fusion of arbitrary factors (including landmarks) measured in arbitrary sensor frames w.r.t. to arbitrary reference frames while allowing for extrinsic calibration:\looseness=-1 \begin{itemize} \item The \textbf{\textit{Dynamic Alignment States}} layer is at the core of \ac{HF}, as it consists of dynamically allocated transformation variables that align the various reference frames as part of the optimization.
-An essential aspect of this innovation is the explicit modeling of drift, as explained in \Cref{sec:method_drift_modeling}.\looseness=-1 \item The \textbf{\textit{Dynamic Landmark States}} layer consists of landmark measurements created dynamically if needed, e.g., for leg odometry or feature location factors. \item The \textbf{\textit{Dynamic Global States}} represent the dynamic global variables, e.g., required for extrinsic calibration. \end{itemize} One crucial aspect is properly handling these dynamic variables separately during online estimation and offline optimization, as discussed in \Cref{sec:method_online_se} and \Cref{sec:method_offline_se}, respectively.\looseness=-1
+In addition to the main state thread, three different layers of dynamic states are introduced to allow for the fusion of arbitrary factors (including landmarks) measured in arbitrary sensor frames w.r.t. to arbitrary reference frames while allowing for extrinsic calibration: The \textbf{\textit{Dynamic Alignment States}} layer is at the core of \ac{HF}, as it consists of dynamically allocated transformation variables that align the various reference frames as part of the optimization.
+An essential aspect of this innovation is the explicit modeling of drift, as explained in \Cref{sec:method_drift_modeling}.\looseness=-1 The \textbf{\textit{Dynamic Landmark States}} layer consists of landmark measurements created dynamically if needed, e.g., for leg odometry or feature location factors.
+The \textbf{\textit{Dynamic Global States}} represent the dynamic global variables, e.g., required for extrinsic calibration.\looseness=-1